-What we love about this itinerary is the fact you don't have to stop at one night - we've found a beautiful route taking in some of the most incredible scenery and experience that Scotland has to offer, and you can stay in a castle every single night.
+We've found a beautiful route taking in some of the most incredible scenery and experiences that Scotland has to offer, and you can stay in a castle every single night.

 Day 1 - Arrival & overnight in Crossbasket Castle